|P4||Trans-Pacific Strategic Economic Partnership Agreement.|

 1. The absence of any barriers to international capital movements.

-2. The requirement that, in equilibrium, rates of return on capital (interest rates) must be the same in different countries.
+2. The requirement that, in equilibrium, rates of return on capital (interest rates) must be the same in different countries, because otherwise all capital would move to the country with the higher return.

 |Perfect foresight||Exact knowledge of the future.
 Under perfect foresight, for example, the forward rate would exactly equal the spot rate that later prevails when the forward contract matures.|